Dorval Museum of Local History and Heritage

-Open since 2002, the Museum’s mission is to present various events and people who were prominently featured in the history of Dorval.
+Open since 2002, the museum’s mission is to present various events and people who featured prominently in the history of Dorval.

 Dorval: More Than Three Hundred Years of History!

-Dorval, More Than Three Hundred Years of History, a permanent exhibition that portrays the social and economic history of the City of Dorval, from colonization to the present day.
-During your visit you will discover the old stalls, rare example of this type of stable; the hall of honor of the prominent figures in the history of Dorval; the atrium and its breathtaking view of Lake Saint-Louis; and upstairs, a timeline punctuated by artifacts that tells us the great events of Dorval's history.
+Dorval, more than three hundred years of history, a permanent exhibition that portrays the social and economic history of the City of Dorval, from colonization to the present day.
+During your visit you will discover the old stalls, rare example of this type of stable, the hall of honor of the prominent figures in the history of Dorval, the atrium and its breathtaking view of Lake Saint-Louis, and upstairs a timeline punctuated by artifacts tells us the great events of the Dorval history.